 A random glucose test is one method for measuring the amount of glucose or sugar circulating in a person’s blood at any time of day.
 For a glucose tolerance test, normal ranges are typically 140 milligrams per deciliter or lower.

 Doctors perform this test and use the result to determine whether a person is likely to have diabetes.
 While other tests may be necessary to confirm a full diagnosis, a random glucose test may help a doctor decide if additional testing is needed.

-This article will look at what a random glucose test is, why a doctor may recommend it, and what the results can mean.
+This article examines what a random glucose test is, why a doctor may recommend it, and what the results can mean.